 - Actions more loudly speak than words, watching is more efficient than that of only hearing.

 The communication that follows the command of the chain by official manner within an organization is called as formal communication.
 It is required to fulfill someone’s job.

 - Informal Communication

 The communication that does not demonstrate the structural chain of command of an organization is called as informal communication.
-Social interactional needs of the employees are satisfied through informal communication.
-Organizational performance can be improved by informal communication by creation of alternative, faster and effective channels of communication.
+The social interactional needs of the employees are satisfied through informal communication.
+Organizational performance can be improved by informal communication by the creation of alternative, faster and effective channels of communication.

 Directional flow of Communication